 - Season with the salt, pepper and lime juice to taste.

 - Jasmine rice or Basmati rice go very well with curried chickpeas.
 To maximize nutrients and fiber I prefer to serve it on a bed of cooked whole grains, e.g. brown rice or bulgur.

 - You can store the cooled curry in an airtight container in the freezer for up to 1 month or in the fridge for up to 4 days.

 - Sprinkle some choppend cilantro over your dish right before serving

 Power balls with great health benefits

-More good news…Chickpeas are not only super yummy but also very healthy.
+More good news…These curried chickpeas are not only super yummy but also very healthy.
 The small “power balls” are members of the legume family which are rich in proteins and fibers.
-If you eat fiber-rich meals you feel more satisfied after your meal, which helps manage your weight in the long run.
-On top of that chickpeas contain iron and calcium.
+If you eat high fiber meals you feel more satisfied after your meal, which helps manage your weight in the long run.
+On top of that these legumes contain iron and calcium.
 By the way, iron deficiency is the most common dietary deficiency in the world.

 How to follow an undogmatic approach to healthy eating